dyth/ComputationTheory/README.md

 # Computation Theory

-Implementations of Register Machines and Turing Machines
+Implementations of theoretical computation models

-* `register` -- file in which configurations of register machine data are stored.
-Comments are supported by placing them inside the escapement characters /* */?
-A register machine has two types of instructions:
+* `register` -- file storing initial configuration and rules of a register machine.
+Comments written within `/* */`?
+A register machine has two different types of instructions:
-  * Increment register, then jump to instruction.
+  * Increment register value, then jump to instruction.
-  * Decrement register if > 0, then jump to instruction.
+  * Decrement register value if > 0, then jump to instruction.
 Otherwise just jump to other instruction.

-  Data is stored in the format instruction number; register to change; next instruction(s)
+  Data is stored in (instructionNumber; indexOfRegisterToChange; nextInstruction; optionalOtherNextInstruction)

-* `interpreter.py` -- interpreter which reads register.soph
+* `interpreter.py` -- a python interpreter.
+Run using `$ python interpreter.py <name>`

-* `encoder.py` -- (in progress) encodes and decodes register machine instructions into a number.